dwrtc/dwms/docs/util.md

 They are documented in place, but need this bit of documentation to tie them all together

 Note, that all these classes employ TomP2P semantics.
 Think of these as a very thin layer upon TomP2P.
 E.g., a failure is only raised when no connection can be made.
 An empty response is no failure to TomP2P.
-To work more nicely with those responses, have a look at our higher-level [Future] classes.
+To work more nicely with those responses, have a look at the higher-level [Future] classes.

 `BaseFuture` extension classes: these work on all Futures that TomP2P returns